-Action 3.1 will be increased to accommodate the growth of the program and to accommodate the expansion of the Mariachi program.
+Action 3.1 will be increased to accommodate the growth of the program and to accommodate the new Mariachi program.
+Action 3.5 will also be increased to accommodate the increasing cost of technology platforms.

 Action 3.5 - The cost of technology platforms has greatly increased.
 The budget will be adjusted to allow for the price increase.